Application Configuration

 )

-The `Base` class, imported from `core.database`, serves as the foundation for all models .
 Models inherit from `Base` to define database tables with SQLAlchemy.

 from sqlalchemy import Table,Column,Integer,String,TIMESTAMP

-from database.connections import connection
+from app.connections import connection

 class User(Base):